14all-agency/shopify-llms-txt-directory/https-affinatiliving-com.md

   - [Pack of 5](https://affinatiliving.com/products/apple-spice-original-candle?variant=42443940986961)
     Availability: Available
     Price: $64.95 USD
-- [Apple Pie Original Candle](https://affinatiliving.com/products/apple-pie-original-candle): Apple Pie Original Candle – 10 oz Fill your home with the cozy, nostalgic scent of our Apple Pie Original Candle.
-Poured into a classic 10 oz glass tumbler, this candle is made with a premium soy wax blend for a clean, even burn.
-The fragrance captures the essence of a freshly baked pie with notes of warm apples, cinnamon spice, buttery crust, and a touch of vanilla.
-Scented strongly to fill your space with lasting fragrance.
-Perfect for creating a comforting, homey atmosphere that feels like fall all year long.
-Burn Time – 60–70 Hours
+- [Apple Pie Original Candle](https://affinatiliving.com/products/apple-pie-original-candle): Apple Pie Original Candle – 10 oz Apple Pie fills your home with the comforting aroma of a freshly baked dessert.
+Sweet apples, warm spice, and buttery crust notes create a classic, nostalgic scent.
+Made with a clean-burning soy wax blend.Strongly scented.
+Top Notes: Baked AppleMiddle Notes: Cinnamon, NutmegBase Notes: Brown Sugar, Pie Crust Perfect for fall and winter days, this candle creates a warm, homey atmosphere that feels familiar and inviting.
+Pair it with our Affinati Matches & Wick Trimmer for the perfect burn every time—your candle’s best companion for clean flames, longer life, and a beautifully polished setup.Up to 55 hours of burn time.
-  Updated: 2025-12-10T19:05:20Z
+  Updated: 2025-12-16T12:51:17Z
   Vendor: Affinati
   Product Type:
   Availability: Available